tetov/tetov.se/content/projs/swallows-nest/index.md

 title: Swallow's nest
 date: 2018-12-20
 weight: 10
+image: hero.jpg
 ---

 Research project into bio-mimetics and clay printing where a method of discrete depositions of clay globules using an off-the-shelf 3D printer was developed.

 <!-- excerptEnd -->